dotnet/docs-maui/docs/whats-new/dotnet-8.md

 - <xref:Microsoft.Maui.Devices.Sensors.SensorSpeed> intervals have been unified across all platforms.
 For more information, see [Accessing device sensors](~/platform-integration/device/sensors.md).
 - <xref:Microsoft.Maui.Controls.SolidColorBrush.Color> is the [`ContentProperty`](xref:Microsoft.Maui.Controls.ContentPropertyAttribute) of the <xref:Microsoft.Maui.Controls.SolidColorBrush> class, and therefore does not need to be explicitly set from XAML.

-The following members have been deprecated:
+The following types or members have been deprecated:

+- <xref:Microsoft.Maui.Controls.ClickGestureRecognizer> has been deprecated.
 - The [`AutomationProperties.Name`](xref:Microsoft.Maui.Controls.AutomationProperties.NameProperty), [`AutomationProperties.HelpText`](xref:Microsoft.Maui.Controls.AutomationProperties.HelpTextProperty), and [`AutomationProperties.LabeledBy`](xref:Microsoft.Maui.Controls.AutomationProperties.LabeledByProperty) attached properties have been deprecated.

-The following members have been removed:
+The following types or members have been removed:

 - The `Application.Properties` property and `Application.SavePropertiesAsync` method have been removed.
 To migrate your app properties data to .NET MAUI, see [Migrate data from the Xamarin.Forms app properties dictionary to .NET MAUI preferences](~/migration/app-properties.md).
 - The `PhoneDialer.Current` property has been removed.
 Use `PhoneDialer.Default` instead.